• Home

 (Much of the information for this article was derived from material published on the website of the Italian Heritage Society of Indiana.)

-The Bells of Holy Rosary have been heard across the southeast quadrant of downtown Indianapolis for many decades.
-They ring before and after Mass, happily at weddings, triumphantly during the “Gloria” at Easter Mass, and joyously upon the election of a pope.
-They daily call us to pray the Angelus at noon and 6 p.m.
+The Bells of Holy Rosary have been heard across the southeast quadrant of downtown Indianapolis for nearly a century.
+They ring before and after Mass, at the consecration and elevation during Mass, happily at weddings, triumphantly during the “Gloria” at Easter Mass, and joyously upon the election of a pope.
+They daily call us to pray the Angelus at noon and 6 p.m. (we give the neighbors a break at 6 a.m.!).
 They also toll sadly for funerals or upon news of the death of a pope or archbishop.
 As the “voice” of the church building, bells traditionally are given names and are said to be “baptized” – a blessing, in reality.

 From the time of their installation until 1946, all six of Holy Rosary’s bells were rung by pulling ropes.
 Electric motors replaced the ropes in 1946.
 By 1980 the motor of San Salvador had failed, and ropes were again placed on the bell.
 New motors were installed on all the bells, including San Salvador, in 1987.
 Gus Stinnett and his family spent many hours working on these motors and the bells over the ensuing years, and we owe them much gratitude.